ashtam55/fitso-sow/Week-1/README.md

 * The Module housing provided would be stock, if any changes are required, we can discuss.

-* at the end of Week 1 tasks, Fitso will have schematics, source code, and documentation
+* At the end of Week 1 tasks, Fitso will have schematics, source code, and documentation to manufature its own in-facility device or get it manufactured by us for the base cost.